ungoldman/gh-release/README.md

 ## Motivation

-There are packages that already do something like this, and they're great, but I want something that does this one thing really well and nothing else, leans heavily on standard keys in `package.json`, and can work both as a cli tool and programmatically in node.
+There are packages that already do something like this, and they're great, but I want something that does this one thing really well and nothing else, leans heavily on standards in `package.json` and `CHANGELOG.md`, and can work both as a cli tool and programmatically in node.
 Mostly I want this to work well as a dependency in [versioneer](https://github.com/ngoldman/versioneer).

 ## License